annargrs/blog/_posts/2020/2019-04-16-reviewing-data.markdown

 	<img src="/assets/images/orange.png">
 </figure>

+## Dangerous preconceptions about resource papers

 Most success stories in NLP are about supervised or semi-supervised learning.
 Fundamentally, that means that our parsers, sentiment classifiers, QA systems and everything else are only as good as the training data, and that fact makes data and model engineering equally important for further progress.
 This is why top-tier conferences of Association for Computational Linguistics usually have a dedicated "Resources and evaluation" track, and awards for best resource papers.

 However, creating models and resources are tasks that require different skill sets, traditionally come from different fields, and are often performed by people who have different expectations of what a paper should look like.
 That turns reviewer assignment into a minefield: an apple looks wrong if you expect an orange.
 With the best intentions on all sides, a paper may be rejected not for any actual flaws, but for its fundamental methodology.

 This post grew out of online and offline discussions with many frustrated authors.
 One thing is clear: a submission is a waste of both the authors' and the reviewers' time, if they fundamentally disagree about what a paper should even look like.
- This post aims to list some of the common misconceptions about resource papers, and hopefully help the people who *use* data to better understand the people who *make* data.
+ I hope it would help the people who *use* data to better understand the people who *make* data, and to provide better reviews for their papers.

- This is not a rant by disgruntled linguists who feel like they missed the deep learning train.
-The fact is, NLP is an interdisciplinary venture by necessity: [benchmarks have to co-evolve with the models](https://ehudreiter.com/2020/03/02/why-use-18-year-old-bleu/), or we start optimizing for the wrong thing.
-That means that *ACL conferences really need people who make data and people who use data brought together, so they could react to each other's ~~hacks~~ developments.
+Let us start by dispelling some myths about resource papers.
+Unfortunately, all the quotes below come from real *ACL reviews!

-## Myth 1: Resource papers are not science
+### Myth 1: Resource papers are not science

 Perhaps the clearest example of this view is [cited](https://rbawden.wordpress.com/2019/07/19/one-paper-nine-reviews/) by Rachel Bawden.
 An ACL 2019 reviewer gave the following opinion of her MT-mediated bilingual dialogue resource {% cite bawden2019diabla %}: